|

 at this level already possess, or soon earn, a master's degree.
 Continuing

 professional education is required in order to maintain certification.
-Training of secondary school teachers The

 basic pre-certification requirements for secondary teachers are the same as for